 New York limousine crash victims included newlyweds, brothers

 A limousine crash in upstate New York on Saturday killed 20 people, officials have said.
-Now, portraits of the victims, including a pair of newlyweds, have started to emerge.
+Now, portraits of the victims, including two pairs of newlyweds, have started to emerge.

 Officials said all 18 people in the limousine died, as well as two pedestrians.
+The limo was said to be heading to a friend's birthday party.

 Rich Steenburg, 34, his 29-year-old sibling Axel Steenburg and Axel’s wife Amy all were in the limousine and died, the brothers’ stepfather, Lester Andrews, told the New York Times.

-“[Axel and Amy] rented the limo with some families and I don’t know exactly what they were doing,” Andrews told the newspaper.
+“[Axel and Amy] rented the limo with some families,” Andrews told the newspaper.
 “There’s just a lot of confusion, so many people died.”

-The couple tied the knot this past summer, according to Andrews.
+The couple had tied the knot this past summer, according to Andrews.

+A GoFundMe page is seeking help with funeral costs for the siblings.

-Both Steenburg siblings worked for GlobalFoundries, the Albany Times-Union reported.
-A GoFundMe page is seeking help with funeral costs.
+Both Steenburg brothers worked for GlobalFoundries, the Albany Times-Union reported.
+It added that Amanda Rivenburg, a friend of Amy's, also died.

 LIMOUSINE CRASHES IN NEW YORK, KILLING 20, AFTER FAILING TO STOP AT INTERSECTION, OFFICIALS SAY

-Other victims also have been named - including parents Abby and Adam Jackson.
+The victims also included parents Abby and Adam Jackson.

 “Archer, 4 years old, Elle, 16 months, tragically lost their parents, Adam and Abby, on October 6th in a horrific car accident,” a GoFundMe page says.

-Speaking through tears, Valerie Abeling said her niece, Erin Vertucci, was among the victims.
-Vertucci and her newlywed husband, Shane McGowan, were on their way to the birthday party of a friend when the crash unfolded.
-Abeling said her own daughter had been invited along but couldn't go.
+Valerie Abeling, Vertucci's aunt, spoke through tears while giving the news.
+She said her own daughter had been invited along but couldn't go.

-“She was a beautiful, sweet soul; he was too,” Abeling said.
+Speaking of the couple, Abeling said Vertucci “was a beautiful, sweet soul; he was too,” Abeling said.

 The couple was married at a “beautiful wedding" in June at a venue in upstate New York, Abeling said.